So, you messed up.

 Truly demoralized.
 How could you let all that hard work go to waste?

 If you’ve reached this point of self-doubt and self-depreciation, you may return to the precontemplation stage.
 Here you’ll be back to resisting the idea of behaviour change.

 In a study by Prochaska and DiClemente, 15% of relapsers regressed to the precontemplation stage, while the remaining 85% moved back to contemplation and then preparation and eventually to action.

-So, you can get back on track.
+So, you ned a hand getting on track?
+Ask the team.
 And maybe it will be easier the second time.